AlphaTwist/Code-squad/Microsoft/Questions/InterviewQuestion.md

 17. Can you explain SVM to me?
 18. How do you detect if a new observation is outlier?
 What is bias-variance trade off ?
 19. Describe how gradient boost works
+20. Data Mining Explain what heteroskedasticity is and how to solve it
+21.